-- PERMISSION BE granted subject to the following conditions:- i) Standard time limit, ii) Approved plans, iii) material samples iv) details of hard and soft landscaping including boundary treatment to be submitted, v) Construction Management Plan, vi) bicycle storage provision vii) bin store to be provided and retained, viii) car parking and manoeuvring areas to be provided and retained ix) prevention of surface water discharge onto highway x) bound surface to be provided for first 5 metres xi) closure of existing access prior to use commencing xii) access road solely for Plot 3, xiii) remove permitted development rights for all extensions, roof alterations, windows and out buildings. - If the powers be delegated to the Head of Regeneration and Development to settle any necessary planning conditions in line with the issues set out in the recommendation and as resolved by the Planning Committee.
+- PERMISSION BE granted subject to the following conditions, to include:- i) Standard time limit, ii) Approved plans, iii) material samples iv) details of hard and soft landscaping including boundary treatment to be submitted, v) Construction Management Plan, vi) bicycle storage provision vii) bin store to be provided and retained, viii) car parking and manoeuvring areas to be provided and retained ix) prevention of surface water discharge onto highway x) bound surface to be provided for first 5 metres xi) closure of existing access prior to use commencing xii) access road solely for Plot 3 xiii) remove permitted development rights to Plot 3 for all extensions, roof alterations, windows and remove permitted development rights for first floor side windows in Plots 1 and 2. - If the powers be delegated to the Head of Regeneration and Development to settle any necessary planning conditions in line with the issues set out in the recommendation and as resolved by the Planning Committee.